pythonph/pycon-organizer-manual/security.md

 - Report directly to the Chair in case of incidents.
 - Assign a guard for the war room.
 - Assign a guard for the safe room if it is needed.
+- Assign a person to monitor the security team's phone number.

 ## After the PyCon
 - In case there were unwanted incidents, a report should be created.
 This report should contain: